duststorm/makehuman/trunk/makehuman/docs/source/user_manual_files.rst

 ================

 This is a very simple format to export the mesh, with vertices, faces and UV coordinates.
 Originally invented by Alias/Wavefront, all major 3D packages have OBJ importers, so this format allows you to export to the greatest range of applications.
 However, the character is not rigged but rather a static prop.
 Wavefront obj is a good choice when you need a simple mesh for an external renderer.
-It comes with an mtl ﬁle deﬁning the material.
+It comes with an mtl file defining the material.

 Eyebrows